Frequently Asked Questions

 • What is the doublet rate?

-The following table gives the theoretical multiplate rate for Poisson loading based on the number of cells that were loaded and the loading efficiency.
+The following table gives the theoretical multiplate rate (%) for Poisson loading based on the number of cells that were loaded.

 • How long can I store a cell-loaded HIVE at -20C?

-The HIVE is currently verified for up to five months of storage at -20°C, and successfully tested with filtered blood for up to eight months.
+HIVE v1 is currently verified for up to 9 months of storage at -20°C, and HIVE CLX is currently verified for up to 3 months.
 Testing of longer storage periods is ongoing.

-• Can I store my cell-loaded HIVE at 4C?
+• How should I store my cell-loaded HIVE?

 • Can I go directly from Sample Capture to Processing without storing cell-loaded HIVEs?